 About a year ago I designed Blok’s Block, a kind of tiny house XL.
 A compact home for adventurous urbanites, to be placed on roofs of tall buildings.
+That Blok was recently joined by a Blokje, a little Blok, a design for a tiny houseboat.
 One of the reactions I received on the Block: it is not really a tiny house.
 There seems to be an unofficial upper limit of 50 square meters for this.
 Although the Block is relatively compact, it still has a floor space of 65 square meters.
 Would a smaller variant be possible that does fit… Read More

 Design is shaping, inventing, creating.
 Concocting something that didn’t exist before.
 Make something come alive.
 A piece of furniture, a building, a city, a landscape, a world.